ritesh/cwloglog/README.md

-# Implements a stack that creates EC2 to log data

-This directory has a weird layout to work with [nix-env](https://nixos.org/nix/manual/)
+# Testing out CloudWatch Logs metric filters

+This is sample code that creates
+- A VPC with endpoints to access common AWS services
+- A bunch of EC2 instances in an isolated subnet, that generate some log data
+- CloudWatch log metric filters and alarms